 In this example we sent an email from email@example.com from the domain king-artists.com, which has not been authenticated yet.

-Recently we experience that companies such as Google & Microsoft are taking measures against email that is sent via other domains.
+Recently, companies such as Google & Microsoft have taken measures against emails that are sent via other domains.
 A recipient might see the following message.

 How do I get my domain authenticated?

 A domain is authenticated by adding information to the DNS record of your domain.
 Please send an email to firstname.lastname@example.org with the email address of the person who can modify the DNS record of your domain.
 We will setup authentication for your domain and email instructions to this person.
 If you don't know who can change your DNS records, ask the person who made your website.

 I don't use the email function from System One

 Besides the fact that you might be missing out on some workflow optimization, we strongly recommend that you go through the trouble of getting your domain verified, as we will be rolling out more features in the future that rely on emailing from System One.

 How do I know whether my domain is authenticated?

 When sending an email from System One to a Gmail account, you can bring up the following information by clicking on the little arrow upon opening the email in Gmail.